-Austrian Cultural Forum New York and Dame Electric offer a rare opportunity to witness legendary analog synth pioneer Suzanne Ciani – Diva of the Diode perform her first solo concert in New York in over 30 years.
+Austrian Cultural Forum New York and Dame Electric offer a rare opportunity to witness legendary analog synth pioneer Suzanne Ciani perform her first solo concert in New York in over 30 years.
 Ciani will play her Buchla synthesizer live, coupled with video projections that will enable the audience to follow her working process close up.
 The evening will be supplemented by an opening set from modern synth masters E. Indigo and Antenes premiering their first live collaboration.
 Founded and curated by thereminist Dorit Chrysler and supported by the Austrian Cultural Forum New York, Dame Electric focuses on pioneering women in electronic analog music.

 Suzanne Ciani is a five-time Grammy award nominated composer, electronic music pioneer, and neo-classical recording artist whose work has been featured in countless commercials, video games, and feature films.
 Over the course of her 30+ year career, she has released 15 solo albums, including the live electronic album retrospective, Buchla Concerts 1975.
 Sunergy, Ciani’s forthcoming collaborative album with Kaitlyn Aurelia Smith, will be released on September 16, 2016 via Rvng Intl.’s FRKWYS imprint.